 Malcolm W. Isley, Vice President of Physician and Strategic Services, joined Greenville Health System in 2007.
 Isley is responsible for strategic planning and strategy development, business and network development, marketing, communications and affiliations.

-Before joining GHS, he served as associate vice president of business and network development at Duke University Health System.
+Before joining Prisma Health, he served as associate vice president of business and network development at Duke University Health System.

 Isley serves on the YMCA Metro Board and the Greenville Tech Foundation Board.
 He earned a bachelor’s degree in speech communication from North Carolina State University and a master’s degree in health administration from Duke University.